hashicorp/consul/website/source/docs/connect/security.html.md

 For scenarios where multiple services are running on the same machine without isolation, these services must all be trusted.
-We call this the **trusted multi-tenenacy** deployment model.
+We call this the **trusted multi-tenancy** deployment model.
 Any service could theoretically connect to any other service via the loopback listener, bypassing Connect completely.
 In this scenario, all services must be trusted _or_ isolation mechanisms must be used.